gromacs/releng/docs/jenkins-howto.rst

    upload your changes to Gerrit.

    a.
 If your combination requires a specific combination of software that is
-      not yet available, you will need to update :file:`releng/slaves.py` in the ``releng`` repo, and possibly install that combination of software on a slave.
+      not yet available, you will need to update :file:`releng/agents.py` in the ``releng`` repo, and possibly install that combination of software on a agent.

-2. If the new configuration requires new options, but those options do not affect where the configuration can be built (i.e., do not require special software on the build slaves), you need to update :file:`admin/builds/gromacs.py` to specify the options and how they affect the build, and then add the configurations to the matrix in :file:`admin/builds/`.
+2. If the new configuration requires new options, but those options do not affect where the configuration can be built (i.e., do not require special software on the build agents), you need to update :file:`admin/builds/gromacs.py` to specify the options and how they affect the build, and then add the configurations to the matrix in :file:`admin/builds/`.